GoogleCloudPlatform/datacatalog-tag-engine/README.md

 - The variable `ENABLE_AUTH` is a boolean.
 When set to `True`, Tag Engine verifies that the end user is authorized to use `TAG_CREATOR_SA` prior to processing their tag requests.
 This is the recommended value.

 - The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
 Those determine the names of the tasks queues.
 You do not need to change them.
-The queues are created in step 5 of this setup.
+The queues are created in step 5 of this setup.  <br><br>

-4. Enable the required Google Cloud APIs in your project:
+5. Enable the required Google Cloud APIs in your project:

 `gcloud config set project $TAG_ENGINE_PROJECT`